News Next article

 Where second hand vehicles are listed by MVT for auction, the Consumer Information Notice (CIN) must be displayed.
 Here's our guide to CIN but here's the key points:

-- CIN may be added to the listing by way of adding as a photograph or by including a reference to a url link in the listing body.
+- CIN must be added to the listing by way of adding as a photograph or by including a reference to a url link in the listing body.
 The image must also be clearly legible.

 - The Commerce Commission enforces the Consumer Information Standards (Used Motor Vehicles) Regulations 2008 and often monitors Trade Me for compliance.